Léon Krier: Career

 Krier abandoned his architectural studies at the University of Stuttgart, Germany, in 1968, after only one year, to work in the office of architect James Stirling in London, UK.
 After four years working for Stirling, interrupted by a two-year association with Josef Paul Kleihues in Berlin, Krier spent 20 years in England practising and teaching at the Architectural Association and Royal College of Art.
 In this period, Krier's statement: "I am an architect, because I don't build", became a famous expression of his uncompromising anti-modernist attitude.
 From the late 1970s on, he was one of the most influential modern traditional architects and planners.
 He was one of the first and most prominent critics of architectural modernism, mainly of its functional zoning and the ensuing suburbanism, campaigning for the renaissance of the traditional grown city model and its growth based on the polycentric city model.

 His ideas had a great influence on the New Urbanism movement, both in the US and Europe.
-The most complete compilation of them is published in his book The Architecture of Community.
+The most complete compilation of his theoretical and polemical writings is published in his book The Architecture of Community (2009).

 He is best known for his masterplan for, and ongoing oversight of, the development of Poundbury, an urban extension to Dorchester, UK for the Duchy of Cornwall and Charles III; and for his masterplan for Paseo Cayalá, an extension of four new urban quarters for Guatemala City.
 From 1976 to 2016, Krier was a visiting professor at the Universities of Princeton, Yale, Virginia, Cornell and Notre Dame.
 From 1987 to 1990, Krier was the first director of the SOMAI, the Skidmore, Owings & Merrill Architectural Institute, in Chicago.
 From 1990 on, Krier was an industrial designer for Valli e Valli – Assa Abloy and Giorgetti, an Italian furniture company.
 In 2003, Krier became the inaugural Driehaus Architecture Prize laureate.

 Krier acted as architectural consultant on his urban planning projects but only designed buildings of his choice.
 Amongst his best known realisations are the temporary façade in The Presence of the Past exhibition at the 1980 Venice Biennale; the Krier house in the resort village of Seaside, Florida, USA (where he also advised on the masterplan); the Archaeological Museum of São Miguel de Odrinhas, Portugal; the Windsor Village Hall in Florida; the Jorge M. Perez Architecture Center, the University of Miami School of Architecture in Miami, Florida; and the new Neighbourhood Center Città Nuova in Alessandria, Italy.